-TABLE 5.9: The effect of norms on the average length of the negotiation thread needed to reach an agreement (results from P-SU v/s P-SP with rules 1 and 2 firing alternatively and together)
+Table 5.9: The effect of norms on the average length of the negotiation thread needed to reach an agreement (results from P-SU v/s P-SP with rules 1 and 2 firing alternatively and together)

 Table 5.9 outlines the effect of these rules on the negotiation encounters.
-As can be seen, our hypothesis is validated since agents can reduce the length of negotiation threads (by 11% in the best case) needed on average to reach an agreement whenever they trust
+As can be seen, our hypothesis is validated since agents can reduce the length of negotiation threads (by 11% in the best case) needed on average to reach an agreement whenever they trust their counterparts.32 While this enables agents

-$^{30}$ In this experiment, we disconnect the trust evaluation (used in changing negotiation ranges) component of CREDIT in order to specify conditions where trust is low independent of the strategy and thus simplify the analysis we wish to make here.
+$^{^{30}}$ In this experiment, we disconnect the trust evaluation (used in changing negotiation ranges) component of CREDIT in order to specify conditions where trust is low independent of the strategy and thus simplify the analysis we wish to make here.

-&lt;sup>31Other negotiation strategies could be used but the variable we study here is not strictly dependent on the negotiation strategy and it is only our intention to show that a difference in the number of issues considered will affect the negotiation efficiency.
+31Other negotiation strategies could be used but the variable we study here is not strictly dependent on the negotiation strategy and it is only our intention to show that a difference in the number of issues considered will affect the negotiation efficiency.
 We therefore use those simple negotiation strategies that rely on very few heuristics for ease of analysis.

-No. of issues 4 5a 5b 6 Average Utility 0.465 0.4640 0.4645 0.4647 their counterparts.
-While this enables agents to achieve agreements faster (i.e. they might take less time to negotiate), it is questionable whether the conclusion of the rules (i.e. qos and usage) should be negotiated at all.
-This is because, even though these issues are given acceptable values according to the norms, it cannot be guaranteed that these values are the best that could be achieved given the preferences of both agents negotiating.
+32These results were tested for statistical significance using ANOVA (single factor) and the null hypothesis (i.e. that the means of the groups are the same) was invalidated.
+This follows to achieve agreements faster (i.e. they might take less time to negotiate), it is questionable whether the conclusion of the rules (i.e. qos and usage) should be negotiated at all.33 This is because, even though these issues are given acceptable values according to the norms, it cannot be guaranteed that these values are the best that could be achieved given the preferences of both agents negotiating.
 In fact, we might expect a trade-off between accelerating negotiation based on norms and making better agreements (i.e. achieving higher utility).
-However, from the above experiments it was also found that the gain (or loss) in average utility achieved was not substantial when more issues were negotiated as can be seen in table 5.10 (in this case the agent lost utility when more issues were negotiated since the newly negotiated issues are assigned lower values than those they usually get when trust is high and the issue is not negotiated).
-This is because the issues, only negotiated due to rules not firing, do not have substantial weight in the utility function of the agent.
+However, from the above experiments it was also found that the gain (or loss) in average utility achieved was not substantial when more issues were negotiated as can be seen in table 5.10 (in this case the agent lost utility when more issues were negotiated since the newly negotiated issues are assigned lower values than those they usually get when trust is high and the issue is not negotiated).34 This is because the issues, only negotiated due to rules not firing, do not have substantial weight in the utility function of the agent.
 Otherwise, we would expect these issues to form part of the initial negotiable set (e.g. price and size are important issues that need to be negotiated since they contribute significantly to the utility of the agent).